Wheelbarrow (robot)

-The Wheelbarrow is a remotely controlled robot designed in 1972 for use by British Army bomb disposal teams operating in Northern Ireland (321 EOD), mainland Britain (11 EOD Regiment) and Iraq.
-Over 400 have been destroyed in operation, possibly saving the lives of their human counterparts.
+The Wheelbarrow is a remotely controlled robot designed in 1972 for use by British Army bomb disposal teams operating in Northern Ireland (321 EOD), mainland Britain (11 EOD Regiment), and Iraq.
+Over 400 have been destroyed in operation, possibly saving the equivalent number of lives of their human counterparts.

 The Wheelbarrow was withdrawn from British Army service in 2019, and replaced by the L3Harris T7 UGV.